nguyenthuan155632/vensera_blog/wp-content/plugins/easy-custom-auto-excerpt/readme.txt

 * Preserve Image on Excerpt.
 * Preserve real excerpt you wrote.
 * Partial Indonesia and Spanish translation.
+* Enable excerpt on RSS feed.
+* Excerpt method by 1st paragraph, 2nd paragraph, and 3rd paragraph

 And if you like our plugin and want to do more customization we offer the premium version with some added feature :

-* Excerpt method by 1st paragraph, 2nd paragraph, and 3rd paragraph
 * Adjust Image Excerpt Position (left, right, center, float left and float right)
 * Adjust Image width and margin
 * Disable excerpt on specific post